-During the 2009-10 school year, Centinela Valley Independent Study School served over 130 students in grades 9-12.
-Student enrollment included 21.5% qualifying for English learner support and 38.1% enrolled in the free or reducedprice meal program.
+During the 2010-11 school year, Centinela Valley Independent Study School served over 130 students in grades 9-12.
+Student enrollment included 5.4% qualifying for special education services, 47.7% qualifying for English learner support, and 42.3% enrolled in the free or reduced-price meal program.
 Most students who experience difficulty in a traditional comprehensive high school setting often find success in an alternative program.
 The independent study structure enables students to progress through a standards-based curriculum at their own pace and learning level.
 Individualized instruction with certificated staff ensures students successfully acquire the necessary skills, knowledge, and concepts in all subject areas.

-Upon enrollment, each student and his/her parent/ guardian are required to meet with the principal to discuss the student's and parent's responsibilities and establish the student's academic plan, goals, and expectations.
+Upon enrollment, each student and his/her parent/ guardian are required to meet with an administrator to discuss the student's and parent's responsibilities and establish the student's academic plan, goals, and expectations.
 Students are required to meet with assigned teachers once a week for a minimum of two-hours of work time per visit.
 Typically, students meet with two teachers during their appointment time to receive instruction and direction for assigned coursework.
 As students complete their assigned units, the content of their lessons and teacher assignments change accordingly.
 Parents may accompany and attend weekly appointments with their child.

-Percentage of Students by Ethnicity / Grade Level
+tage of Stu nicity/Grade 2010-11 •

 Ethnic Group % Grade Level #

-African-American 0.0% Grade 9 4
+African American 10.8% Grade 9 1

-Amer.
-Indian or Alaskan Native 0.0% Grade 10 21
+American Indian or Grade 10 7

-Caucasian 0.8% Grade 11 70
+Alaskan Native 0.0% Grade 11 41

-Asian 0.0% Grade 12 35
+Asian 1.7% Grade 12 81

 Filipino 0.0%

+Hawaiian or Pacific

+Islander 2.5%

-Hispanic or Latino 4.6%
+Hispanic or Latino 78.3%

-Pacific Islander 0.0%
+White (not Hispanic) 6.7%

 Two or More Races 0.0%

-Not Reported 94.6%

 Total Enrollment 130